Kirity/fargate-cicd-demo/README.md

 AWS CodePipeline is used as continious integration and continious deployment.

 ### Infrastructure details
-`infrastructure/node-sample-app-pipeline.yaml`: this file contains the code to create the piepline with CloudFormation.
+`infrastructure/node-sample-app-pipeline.yaml`: this file contains the code to create the pipepline with CloudFormation.

 The resources created are: